Article 32 of the Indian Constitution is often described as the “heart and soul” of the Constitution.

 #2 Accessibility and Practical Barriers

 In theory, Article 32 provides direct access to the Supreme Court.
-However, in practice, there are challenges that can limit its effectiveness.
+However, in practice, some challenges can limit its effectiveness.

 The high cost of litigation, lengthy court processes, and the complex nature of legal procedures can act as significant barriers, particularly for marginalized and underprivileged communities.